The Texas

 Here's maybe the best reason to use the Zipper Merge

-One big benefit of the Zipper Merge that, surprisingly, is rarely recognized or mentioned — but may actually be the most important reason for many early-merge adherents — is this:
+Ironically, one big benefit of the Zipper Merge that may actually be the most important reason for many early-merge adherents — and which, surprisingly, is rarely recognized or mentioned — is this:

-The Zipper Merge fills the lane that is closed, thereby preventing opportunistic drivers from taking advantage of an empty lane to zip past everyone and cut in at the front of the line.
+The Zipper Merge fills the lane that is closed, thereby preventing opportunistic drivers from taking advantage of an empty lane to zip past everyone (pun unintended) waiting in the through lane.

 Furthermore, if both lanes are used, they will tend to even themselves out, which then makes it fair for everyone, i.e. the person you let in at the merge point will have been waiting about as long as you have.